 - Bredny Rodriguez, Health Sciences Librarian and Liaison to the School of Medicine.

 - Dana Thimons, Health Sciences Librarian and Liaison to the School of Dental Medicine.

 Resources for All – Virtual Collections and Services

 Library services, resources, and skilled health sciences librarians are currently available at Lied Library, and they will be available at our two interim Health Sciences Libraries, on Shadow Lane and at 2040 West Charleston Boulevard.
-In addition, virtual health sciences collections and services may be accessed remotely, from any location and at any time.
-We are committed to providing our health sciences faculty, staff, students, researchers, and members of the health sciences community, with the information and the research skills essential for academic success.
+In addition, virtual health sciences collections and services may be accessed remotely, from any location at any time.
+We are committed to providing our health sciences faculty, staff, students, researchers, and members of the health sciences community with the information and the research skills essential for academic success.
 Whatever your information needs, we invite you to visit, call, or e-mail us, and to connect with an expert at the UNLV Libraries!